keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

 After triggering the deployment of the carts service in version v0.10.2, the following status is expected:

-* **Dev stage:** The new version is deployed in the dev namespace and the functional tests passed.
+* **Dev stage:** The new version is deployed in the dev stage and the functional tests passed.
   * To verify, open a browser and navigate to: `http://carts.sockshop-dev.YOUR.DOMAIN`

 * **Staging stage:** In this stage, version v0.10.2 will be deployed and the performance test starts to run for about 10 minutes.
 After the test is completed, Keptn triggers the test evaluation and identifies the slowdown.
 Consequently, a roll-back to version v0.10.1 in this stage is conducted and the promotion to production is not triggered.